 Each tender will have a Council Officer nominated as a primary contact for all enquiries.

-Tenders are advertised on a Saturday in the Geelong Advertiser and The Age newspapers.
+Tenders are advertised on a Saturday in the Geelong Advertiser and when required national newspapers.

-Full information and documentation in relation to tenders is available on Tenderlink.
+Full information and documentation in relation to tenders is available on eProcure.

-This is a free service where potential suppliers can register to receive emails on relevant new tenders and view results on previously awarded tenders.
-Tenderlink also allows suppliers to submit questions on-line and download / upload tender documentation, and provide an electronic response by completing the tender questionnaire template online.
+This is a free service where potential suppliers can register to receive emails on relevant new tenders and view results on previously awarded tenders. eProcure also allows suppliers to submit questions on-line and download/upload tender documentation, and provide an electronic response by completing the tender questionnaire template online.

 Tenders are evaluated on a number of criteria that are outlined in the tender documentation.
 In order to assist in the evaluation process, we request you supply as much relevant material as possible to support your submission and that your submission is sent in the format provided within the tender documentation.

 We have established a suite of formal contract documents.
 These include general conditions for: